lsegal/discovery-srv/README.md

 Discovery server is a microservice which layers on the registry to provide heartbeating, in memory caching and much more.
 It subscribes to heartbeats and maintains a registry based on liveness.

+It's built with the [Eureka 2.0](https://github.com/Netflix/eureka/wiki/Eureka-2.0-Architecture-Overview) design in mind.
+The Discovery service acts as a read layer cache where the usage of a Registry like Consul, Etcd, Zookeeper act as the write layer.
+With the combination of the Registry, Discovery and Platform we can develop a highly available discovery system.

 ## Getting started